-TBI – Is it at all surprising that traumatic brain injury (TBI) results in highly elevated levels of QUIN and for prolonged periods?
+TBI – No surprise that traumatic brain injury (TBI) results in highly elevated levels of QUIN and for prolonged periods.
 As mentioned in previous articles, the correlation between TBI and later Alzheimer’s is very high.

 Vitamin Deficiency – Way back in 1950 they found that a lack of thiamine (B1), riboflavin (B2), vitamin B6, and folic acid (B9) resulted in a reduced conversion of typtophan to NAD.

 If you were to culture some human neurons in a dish and add QUIN in pathophysiological concentrations and you could almost sit back and watch the increased tau phosphorylation.
 QUIN is also found cohabiting with hyperphosphorylated tau within Alzheimer’s diseased brains.